+Since $\{e(\nu)|\nu\in I^\beta\}$ are pairwise orthogonal idempotents whose sum is the identity, we see that $\RR^\Lam(\beta)=\oplus_{\nu,\nu'\in I^\beta}e(\nu)\RR^\Lam(\beta)e(\nu')$ and thus The proof of Theorem \ref{mainthmA} relies crucially on Oh-Park's work (\cite[Proposition 3.3]{OP}) which is deduced from Kang-Kashiwara's categorification Theorem.
 Specializing $q$ to $1$, we get that A priori, those integers $N^{\Lam}(w,\nu,t)$ appeared in the above equality could be negative.
 Since $\dim e(\nu)\RR^{\Lambda}(\beta)e(\nu')\geq 0$, the summation in the right-hand side of the above equality must be always non-negative.
 This is surprising as we see no reason why this should be true from only the right-hand side formula itself.
+Our formula reveals the significance of new numeric invariants, which appear as coefficients, suggesting that their full role is yet to be fully explored.
 A second simplified (or divided power) version of the dimension formula for $e(\nu)\RR^{\Lambda}(\beta)e(\nu)$ is also obtained in Theorem \ref{mainthm1b}.